Banner Health

 • Trembling or sweating

-• Avoiding people or places that trigger fear
+• Avoiding people, places or situations that trigger fear

 Is It a Panic Attack or a Heart Attack?
 How to Tell the Difference